yerbieinc/yerbie/DEVELOPING.md

 `docker images` -> Shows images you've built.

 `docker kill <container_id>` -> Kills a container.
 Useful for testing distributed locking mechanisms.

+# Releasing
+To release, commit a tag with the format `v{n.n.n}` like, `v1.2.0`, then push.
+The new image will automatically be built and added to Dockerhub by CI.